A Systematic Investigation of Commonsense Knowledge in Large Language Models: Robustness of Reported Results

-Different choices of hyper parameters (such as the prompt's format or the score function) can impact the zero-shot performance of language models and result in different conclusions about their commonsense understanding ability.
-Moreover, the lack of a standardized zero-shot setting for evaluating language models makes direct comparisons between papers difficult.
-We perform a set of experiments to shed light on the effect of these choices (listed in \Figure{fig:parameters}) on the performance of our models on commonsense benchmarks.
+Different evaluation design choices --- such as the format of the prompt or the choice of score functions --- can impact the LM's zero-shot performance, and crucially result in different conclusions about a model's commonsense understanding ability.
+Moreover, the lack of a standardized zero-shot LM evaluation protocol makes direct comparisons between papers difficult \citep{self_talk_2020,bosselut2021dynamic}.
+To what extent can we attribute variance in the reported results to these evaluation design choices --- even though they have little to do with commonsense knowledge? \paragraph{Model.} Quantifying the robustness of the reported results necessitates scoring a large number of examples under different evaluation design choices, which is infeasible to do with the largest (280B-parameter) model that has a slow inference speed.
+Hence, we conduct the following experiments using the 7B-parameter model, which is still $\sim$5 times larger than GPT2 \citep{gpt2}.

-\paragraph{Score functions.} Previous work uses different score functions to assess the plausibility of each answer choice given a question \cite{gpt3,self_talk_2020, bosselut2021dynamic,holtzman2021surface}; hence, the results from previous work are not directly comparable.
-We investigate the extent to which the choice of score functions impacts models' performance.
-In addition to entropy (token-level log probability, defined in \Section{sec:language_model}), we also experimented with two other score functions: \emph{sequence log probability} is the log probability of the answer choice $\bold{y}$ given the question $\bold{x}$, where $i$ is the $i$-th token in the answer sequence.
+\paragraph{Score functions.} Prior work employs different score functions to assess the plausibility of each answer choice given a question \cite{gpt3,self_talk_2020, bosselut2021dynamic,holtzman2021surface}, which makes a direct comparison between different results challenging.
+Here we investigate the impact of different score functions on the reported performance.
+In addition to cross-entropy (defined in \Section{sec:language_model}), we experiment with two other score functions.
+The first is \emph{sequence log probability}, defined as the log probability of the answer choice $\bold{y}$ conditional on the question $\bold{x}$.
+Letting $y_i$ be the $i$-th token in the answer $\bold{y}$:

-We also consider the \emph{point-wise mutual information} between the probability of the answer choices alone and the probability of the answer choices given the questions which is another widely-used score function \cite{bosselut2021dynamic,holtzman2021surface}.
-This metric assesses whether the question adds additional information to the answers, as commonsense reasoning should be established within the context of the question.
-Since this score function removes the probability of answer options in its calculation, it can perform worse than scores (such as entropy) that use answer probabilities and thus capture the bias towards answer choices alone (see the Answer-only Baseline in \Section{sec:zero-shot}).
+Another widely used score function \cite{bosselut2021dynamic,holtzman2021surface} is \emph{point-wise mutual information}.
+This score function takes into account the probability of the answer choices alone, and the probability of the answer choices conditional on the question.
+This metric assesses whether the question adds additional information, as commonsense reasoning should be established within the context of the question.
+As this score function accounts for the prior probability of answer options, it can yield lower accuracy than score functions like cross-entropy that do \emph{not} account for such factor (Answer-only baseline, \Section{sec:baselines}).